 Growing Elephant Ear Plants in Your GardenLearn how to grow and care for elephant ears, plus discover 7 great varieties

 Elephant ears bring to mind lush, tropical forests, adding drama to both gardens and containers.
-The most recognized forms have oversized leaves, inspiring the common name elephant ears.
+The most recognized forms have heart or arrow shaped leaves (often oversized) with decorative veining, inspiring the common name elephant ears.
 No plant satisfies the craving for a taste of the tropics like alocasias, popular in Victorian times, they have enjoyed a rebirth in the recent craze for zonal-denial, exotic plants.

 RELATED: Top Foliage Plants for Your Garden

 Soil:Medium to wet, organically rich